 Throughout 2009 the wheels were in motion for Buckley to make a return to Collingwood in a coaching capacity.
 This eventuated as Buckley was named the Forward Line and Opposition Coach for 2010 and 2011, before taking over as Senior Coach from 2012.

 In his first season in charge, Buckley led his side to a Preliminary Final, and played finals again in 2013.
 After a stint outside the top eight, Collingwood charged back to September action in 2018 as Buckley led them to a Grand Final.
 Despite the 5 point loss, the game is regarded as one of the best and most dramatic premiership deciders in football history.

 Outside of football, Buckley is father to two sons Jett and Ayce.
-He is a proud ambassador of Wolf Blass and a popular speaker covering a range of topics and events.
+He is a sought after speaker specialising in corporate leadership sessions with business executives.